 You need to keep a close eye on the ones who you feel aren’t working the hardest either.
 You should think about how you might establish how your business will record work hours so you know exactly what people are working, and how much they should be paid.
 If they’re salaried and you find employees aren’t working enough hours without telling you, you could even go as far as to reduce their pay!

 On a daily basis, you should be thinking about your budget and where your money is going, and where your money is coming in.
 If you have an accountant who is doing it all for you, then boy are you doing it wrong.
 To run your business right, it’s pretty much essential that you have full control of your business finances, and allow your accountant to help you with the things that you’re just not able to do.

 Budget your money so that you’re spending on the things that matter the most first, such as your marketing, your employee wages, your softwares etc. Then, we think you should always leave some money for experiments.
 Perhaps leave some money spare for investment ventures, buying new products, or trying out new companies.
 Then, you should be last on the list.
 When thinking about money if you’re putting yourself before anything else, you’re most definitely doing it wrong.

 Future planning & vision

 You should always have that vision and plan for the future.
-Literally everything you do should be forward thinking, and everything you do should have a goal in mind.
-If you feel like you’re struggling to find that vision, you need to try and find yourself someone who can do it for you.
-Yes, we’re suggesting that you bring someone from outside of your business into analyse it, but we really do think it will have a profound effect on your business, and for better.
+Literally, everything you do should be forward-thinking, and everything you do should have a goal in mind.
+If you feel like you’re struggling to find that vision, you need to try and find someone who can do it for you.
+Yes, we’re suggesting that you bring someone from outside of your business to analyse it, but we really do think it will have a profound effect on your business and for the better.